The main attraction at Mchanga is the beautiful, powder-white beach.

 Usual board basis: Half Board

-As most guests stay on half board here (though you can opt for b&b and fb – talk to us about this) lunch is an a la carte menu with prices.
-There will be a variety of lighter dishes such as sandwiches, burgers and snacks as well as some larger dishes to choose from.
+As most guests stay here on half board (though you can opt for B&B and full board – talk to us about this), lunch is an à la carte menu with prices.
+As well as a variety of lighter options such as sandwiches, burgers and snacks, there are some more substantial dishes to choose from.

-Dinner is then a three course meal, served to your table in the dining area.
-There will usually be a choice of two starters, one of which will be homemade soup.
-Then for the main course there are three choices – one of which will be a vegetarian option, the second will be meat, whilst the third will be seafood.
-When we were there in September 2011 we thoroughly enjoyed a meal of tuna carpaccio, king prawns in a Swahili curry with beetroot salad, and a dessert of passion fruit sorbet.
+Dinner is a three-course meal, served to your table in the dining area.
+There is usually a choice of two starters, one of which will be homemade soup.
+Then for the main course there are three choices – one a vegetarian option, the second meat, and the third seafood.
+On our last visit we thoroughly enjoyed a meal of tuna carpaccio, king prawns in a Swahili curry with beetroot salad, and a dessert of passion fruit sorbet.
 Other options were potato pancakes with mango chutney to start, and tandoori chicken as a main course.

-We especially liked the mix of traditional flavours, authentic Swahili influences and western dishes in the cooking at Mchanga Beach Lodge.
-It allows travellers to experience a little of the taste of Zanzibar – and is very tasty.
+We especially liked the mix of traditional flavours, authentic Swahili influences and western dishes in the cooking at Mchanga Beach Lodge, which allows travellers to experience a little of the taste of Zanzibar.